menu

 Overview

 Tarlton is a tiny village located in the state of Ohio.
 With a population of 260 people and just one neighborhood, Tarlton is the 760th largest community in Ohio.
-Tarlton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Tarlton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Tarlton real estate is some of the most expensive in Ohio, although Tarlton house values don't compare to the most expensive real estate in the U.S.